Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 1 Februari 2025 13.31.00 UTC
+- WIB: Sabtu, 1 Februari 2025 14.22.01 UTC
-- WITA: Sabtu, 1 Februari 2025 14.31.00 UTC
+- WITA: Sabtu, 1 Februari 2025 15.22.01 UTC
-- WIT: Sabtu, 1 Februari 2025 15.31.00 UTC
+- WIT: Sabtu, 1 Februari 2025 16.22.01 UTC

 Kutipan Inspiratif:
-"Tragedy is when I cut my finger.
-Comedy is when you fall into an open sewer and die."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: funny
+Kategori: motivational